Financial Aid, Awards and Scholarships

 Students cannot receive a combination of aid, including loans, grants, federal work-study, and scholarships, which exceeds their cost of attendance.
 If the total amount of financial aid exceeds the cost of attendance, the amount of aid will be reduced.

 Current Miami students attending the Oxford or Regional Campus will be considered for the various donor and departmental scholarships available for the following year.
-To also be considered for need-based scholarships, returning students must complete the FAFSA by the March 1 deadline for the 2024-2025 award year.
+To also be considered for need-based scholarships, returning students must complete the FAFSA by the February 1 deadline.
 We will automatically make award determinations by reviewing a student’s cumulative grade point average (GPA) and the specific eligibility criteria required for each scholarship.
 Scholarships are awarded within the limits of available funds.
 No separate scholarship application is required.
 Returning students will receive scholarship award notifications prior to June 1.

 Renewable scholarships are available for new domestic transfer students who have demonstrated academic merit and significant need.
 A student must have submitted a FAFSA and also have the scholarship GPA based on 12 or more credit hours from an accredited school.
 Miami transfer scholarship requirements can be found on the One Stop website.
 Students enrolled less than full-time, attending the regional campuses, or who have a previous Bachelor's degree are not eligible.